hyh3898/Hidden-Markov-Models-and-Natural-Language-Processing/README.md

     0.0
     ```

   Each line again corresponds to a data set:  In this case, the program outputs the "optimal" state path, i.e., the path with the highest probability P(O, I | lambda) and, if the probability is greater than zero, the state sequence.
-For example,
+For example: <br />
     ```
     python statepath.py sentence.hmm example1.obs
     0.027 SUBJECT PREDICATE OBJECT